richardpiazza/CodeQuickKit/CodeQuickKit/README.md

 Defines a protocol for use on `UIView` that provides the class name as a reuse identifier.

-#### Serializable.swift

-A protocol specifying methods for interacting with Dictionary/JSON representations of NSObjects.

-#### Serializer.swift

-A collection of methods and properties the aid in the de/serializtion process.

-#### SerializableManagedObject.swift

-A subclass of `NSManagedObject` that conforms to the `Serializable` protocol as well as providing convenience methods for initializing Core Data entities.

-#### SerializableObject.swift

-A subclass of `NSObject` that conforms to the `Serializable` protocol.

 #### Storyboarded.swift

 A protocol for use with UIViewController subclasses that are implemented in storyboards.